 When you’re just starting out—still searching for product-market fit and even finding your ideal customer—your sales process might be a bit fragmented.
 In fact, calling it a “process” at this stage is probably generous.
 But as your sales team grows to support company growth, those established processes become an essential piece of creating sales success across the board.

-Why is a Sales Process Flowchart Important for Business Success?
+Why is an Inside Sales Process Flowchart Important for Business Success?

 By its very nature, a sales process flowchart is a tool for increasing the efficiency of your overall sales operations.
 By mapping out how your company makes and manages a sale, you can identify bottlenecks and inefficiencies that may be holding growth back, which allows you to take action to improve them.
 Sales processes that have been carefully mapped out can help you pinpoint where problems are occurring and determine how you might resolve them.